BerriJ/sstudentt/README.rst

 .. image:: https://img.shields.io/pypi/l/sstudentt?style=for-the-badge
         :alt: PyPI - License

+|

 =======================================================
 An implementation of the skewed student-t distribution.
 =======================================================

-This package implements the skewed student-t distribution parameterized as described in Wurtz et. al (2006).
+This package implements the skewed student-t distribution parameterized as described in Wurtz et. al (2006) [1]_.
+An implementation in R is already existent [2]_.

 Features
 --------